-- tailings management facility (footprint, location and preliminary designs); - waste rock, overburden, topsoil, low grade ore storage and stock piles (footprint, locations, volumes, development plans and design criteria); - open pit and/or underground mine (footprint, location, development plans including pit phases); - crusher, and processing facilities (footprint, technology, location); - water management facilities proposed to control, collect and discharge surface drainage and groundwater seepage to the receiving environment from all key components of the mine infrastructure (e.g. pit water and/or underground mine water, mine effluent); - permanent and temporary linear infrastructures (road, railroad, pipelines, power supply), identifying the route of each of these linear infrastructures, the location and types of structure used for stream crossings; - storage areas for fuels, explosives and hazardous wastes; - drinking and industrial water requirements (source, quantity required, need for water treatment); - energy supply (source, quantity); - waste disposal (types of waste, methods of disposal, quantity).
+- maps, at an appropriate scale, of the project location, the project components, boundaries of the proposed site with UTM coordinates, the major existing infrastructure, proponent lands properties or leased lands used for the project, adjacent land uses and any important environmental features: - information on the care and control of project components; - sludge disposal cell facility (footprint, location and preliminary designs, (including proposed design standards e.g. CCME National Guidelines for Hazardous Waste Landfills)); - sandy substrate along the Pictou Road section of the Northumberland Strait; - management of proposed control, collection, treatment, and discharge of surface drainage and groundwater seepage to the receiving environment from all key components of the project infrastructure (e.g. residual mill effluent, sludge disposal cell effluent and wetland effluent); - permanent and temporary linear infrastructures (roads, pipelines and hoses, power supply), identifying the route of each of these linear infrastructures, the location and types of any structure used for stream crossings; - storage areas for fuels wastes; - drinking and industrial water requirements (source, quantity required, need for water treatment); - energy supply (source, quantity); - waste disposal (types of waste, methods of disposal, quantity).